Bonne Santé Liposome: Liposomal Vitamin C - 150ml

 Product description PDF: Click Here

-- Liposomal Vitamin C for more absorption and bio-availability
+- Liposomal vitamin C for improved bioavailability and absorption

 Vitamin C Health Benefits